Rajgarh district: Rajgarh tourism

-Shri tirupati balaji mandir zirapur
+Shri Tirupati Balaji Mandir Zirapur

 The glory of Tirupati Balajee is worldwide.
 Every year lakhs of people visit at Tirupati Dev, situated in south of India.
 One of the devotee from Zirapur, District Rajgarh of M.P. is Shri Om Prakash Mundra & his wife Shakuntala.
 When this couple reached to have darshan of Tirupati Balajee, a thought came in their mind, why not build the similar grand temple in Zirapur.
 It was a dream of Late Shri Kishanjee Mundra, resident of Baikunth and father of Shri O.P.
 Mundra to have such a grand temple at Zirapur also.
 Mundra couple then & their determined to construct the grand temple at Zirapur and returned to home town.
 Later they went with their other family members to Jhalariya Peeth situated at Didwana, (Rajasthan) and met Shree 1008 Shree Swami Shri Ghanshyamacharyajee Maharaj to detail about their dream.
 Swamijee immediately gave his consent for this great work.
 The starting was with the formation of Shree Shridhar Gyan Prasar Parmarthik Trust under the guidance of Swamijee Maharaj.
 Thereafter on 3 September 1998 at Zirapur, a town of Shri S.K.
 MLmdra with a small population of 25000 people, foundation of Balaji Temple was laid by Swami Shree Ghanshyamacharyajee Maharaj.
 The construction of temple took about 2 years.
 From 29 April to 4 May 2000 Pran Pratishtha Samaroh was conducted and Vyankatesh Lord Balajee temple was opened for public, and since then every day 2000–2500 devotees come here to have darshan and-get their wish fulfilled.